 As we saw in previous chapters, a textual abstract machine, like the standard reduction function, is a good tool for understanding and analyzing the mechanical behavior of programs.
-It is more algorithmic than a calculus, yet it avoids the use of auxiliary data structures like activation records, stacks, etc. For a good implementation, though, is still too abstract, hiding too many inefficiencies.
+It is more algorithmic than a calculus, yet it avoids the use of auxiliary data structures like activation records, stacks, etc. For a good implementation, though, is still too abstract, hiding too many inefficiencies, so we have also looked at more concrete machines, such as the CC machine.
 Starting from the standard reduction function for Handler ISWIM, we briefly sketch the changes to the CC machine for ISWIM that are necessary to accommodate errors and error handlers.